Syknapse/Contribute-To-This-Project/README.md

 1. Login to your GitHub account.
 If you don't yet have an account then [join GitHub](https://github.com/join).
 I recommend that you do the [GitHub Hello World tutorial](https://guides.github.com/activities/hello-world/) before you continue.
 1. Download [GitHub Desktop app](https://desktop.github.com/).
    - Alternatively if you are comfortable using Git on the command line you can do so [Here is the link to the CLI tutorial](terminal-tutorial.md).
-OR
    - If you use [VS Code](https://code.visualstudio.com/ 'Visual Studio Code website') it comes with integrated Git and allows you to do what we need straight from the editor.
    - However the simplest and easiest way to follow this tutorial is using GitHub Desktop.
-You can use the CLI or VS Code if you prefer, but you will need to know how to use them.
-Here is the

 ## Now that you are all setup let's get on with the business of contributing to the project.<br><br>